-Bitterbrush and big sagebrush increase in the absence of disturbance.
+Basin big sagebrush increases in the absence of disturbance.
 Decadent shrubs dominate the overstory and the deep-rooted perennial bunchgrasses in the understory are reduced either from competition with shrubs or from herbivory.
 Sandberg bluegrass will likely increase in the understory and may be the dominant grass on the site.